 Once you have submitted the form, it will initially be acknowledged by the Student Appeals, Complaints and Conduct team.
 The form will be reviewed and you will then be notified in writing (normally by email) to confirm whether your complaint will be looked into or not.
 If you have not provided all of the relevant supporting evidence with your complaint, you will be asked to provide this as soon as possible.

 Where appropriate, the University may offer to resolve your formal complaint without holding an investigation.
 In addition, the University may reject your formal complaint, find immediately that it cannot be upheld, or refer your case back to be looked into at the Early Resolution stage, without holding an investigation.
 The University will confirm any decision and the reasons why in writing.

-If your complaint is accepted for investigation, either a member of the Student Appeals, Complaints and Conduct team will act as the Investigating Officer, or the Pro Vice-Chancellor (Students) will appoint a separate member of staff to act as the Investigating Officer.
+If your complaint is accepted for investigation, either a member of the Student Appeals, Complaints and Conduct team will act as the Investigating Officer, or the Academic Registrar will appoint a separate member of staff to act as the Investigating Officer.
 This will depend on the nature and complexity of your complaint.

 An investigation may include: meeting with you to get further information and to clarify the complaint; meeting with any other members of the University involved in the issues for information and their version of events; and gathering any other relevant evidence.
 The purpose of the investigation is to establish the facts related to the problems you describe in your complaint, and to do this in a way that is fair to everyone involved.

 For any meetings you are asked to attend during the investigation, you are able to have someone in the meeting venue with you for support, and this can be helpful.